howsoai/howso-docs/_sources/index.rst.txt

-Howso Engine |tmk|
+Howso Engine™
 ==================

-The **Howso Engine** |tmk| is a natively and fully explainable ML engine, serving as an alternative to black box AI neural networks.
-It’s core features give users data exploration and machine learning capabilities through the creation and use of Trainees that help users store, explore, and analyze the relationships in their data. **Howso** |tmk| leverages an instance-based learning approach with strong ties to the `k-nearest neighbors algorithm <https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm>`__ and `information theory <https://en.wikipedia.org/wiki/Information_theory>`__ to scale for real world applications.
+The **Howso Engine™** is a natively and fully explainable ML engine, serving as an alternative to black box AI neural networks.
+It’s core features give users data exploration and machine learning capabilities through the creation and use of Trainees that help users store, explore, and analyze the relationships in their data. **Howso™** leverages an instance-based learning approach with strong ties to the `k-nearest neighbors algorithm <https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm>`__ and `information theory <https://en.wikipedia.org/wiki/Information_theory>`__ to scale for real world applications.